 - A point-to-point link running Moja WiFi, providing free internet access for Kenya Wildlife Services rangers who protect the rhino population.

 - A weather station at a lighthouse on Pemba island, running off of our PicoBRCK device.

-- A special SupaBRCK running Moja as well as school educational content in a school on Kokota island, as well as training and use of the Kio Kit at the same location.
+- A special SupaBRCK running Moja, educational content in a school on Kokota island, as well as training and use of the Kio Kit at the same location.

 - A SupaBRCK Moja installed at the port of Shimoni in a store near the market.

-One thing I’ve learned on BRCK Expeditions is that there is no “normal” experience from one to the next.
-This one we had to be used to water everywhere, we lost or broke 2 phones and severely damaged a third, all vehicles behaved themselves (miracle!), and we had the Good All Over team with us that made it feel like a reality TV show.
+One thing I’ve learned on BRCK expeditions is that there is no “normal” experience from one to the next.
+This one we had to be used to water everywhere, we lost or broke two phones and severely damaged a third, all vehicles behaved themselves (miracle!), and we had the Good All Over team with us that made it feel like a reality TV show.

 Creative solutions come from time with users

 While we were out on this trip, there was a good Economist article published that references BRCK and what we’re doing.
 It’s important to remember that so few companies are actually out in the field trying to find solutions for people who aren’t financially wealthy.
 Logically this makes sense.
 Unless you’re a development company or a charity organization, you have to make money and if the numbers don’t work, then they don’t work.

 The ITU calculates that in poor countries the average cost in 2016 of the smallest mobile-internet package was equal to 14% of the average national income per person, putting it out of most people’s reach.